 - For example, instead of just telling your players we are practicing "Changing Your Shot Angle like Auston Matthews" let them know why you want them to practice it.
 You could tell them that most goalies are good at straight-on shots and if you change your shot angle, it is harder for the goalie to read, which can catch them by surprise and increase your scoring chances.

 - Limit Wait Times And Long Lines: Having you and your coaches prepared and know what drill is coming next will allow you to reduce the time players are sitting around waiting for you to set up and demo a drill.

-- Teach With Progressions: Players can learn deeper if you fully immerse them by focusing on a particular skill or concept one at a time instead of bouncing around multiple unrelated topics, skills and concepts.
+- Teach With Progressions or Start Slow: Players can learn deeper if you fully immerse them by focusing on a particular skill or concept one at a time instead of bouncing around multiple unrelated topics, skills and concepts.
 Start with the absolute basics of a topic and add progressions or variations when the player or group is ready to move on.
 Click to see an example of learning a complex skill with a progression.
 As you can see in the video, it would be hard for most players to do that skill right out of the gate, but if you get them to learn each basic skill before moving onto the next, they will have a greater likelyhood of performing the complex skill.

 - Develop Skills & Fundamentals: It is important to always continue to develop players skating, stickhandling, passing and shooting skills.
 You can start practice with the Finnish Skills Series and dive into our 40+ Free Skill Development Videos for ideas you can implement for into your practices.

 - Include Small Area Games!
 It is no secret that small area games and cross-ice hockey are massively beneficial for all age levels.
 These games are a great way to let kids (and pros) apply their new skills and concepts in a game.
 They games help players work on decision-making skills and allow them to develop their "hockey sense."
 Check out our resources below for more information on why you should be including small area games into your hockey practices, along with game ideas: